nickruggeri/scientific-experiment-manager/README.md

 tmp/param1=False_param2=a/results_of_my_experiments/param3=1
 ...
 ```
-If desired, the argument `auto_sort` imposes a uniform order at directory every level. \
+If desired, the argument `auto_sort` imposes a uniform order at every directory level.\
 For example, using
-`{"param2": param2, "param1": param1}` would produce the same paths if
+`{"param2": param2, "param1": param1}` would produce the same paths a above if
 `auto_sort=True`. \
 Parsing directories with this structure is similarly easy:
 ```python